jtejadavilca/info-util-code/ReactJS-NextJS/README.md

 import bcryptjs from "bcryptjs";

 export const authConfig: NextAuthConfig = {
+    pages: {
+        signIn: "/auth/login",
+        newUser: "/auth/new-account",
+    },
+    callbacks: {
+        // The methods jwt and session will allow us to set the user full information into the session

+        async jwt({ token, user }) {
+            if (user) {
+                token.data = user;
+            }
+            return token;
+        },
+        async session({ session, token }) {
+            // This give us an typing error, then we need to create a file called `nextauth.d.ts` (implemented below) in the root of the project
+            // in order to get access to all the user properties we need session.user = token.data as any; // <-- This is the line that gives us the typing error, so need to keep `as any` return session;
+        },
+    },
     providers: [
         // This is used for google authentication (OAuth) {